 You can see what are the application group has assigned to the user and you can also assign the application group from here as well.

 You can control the user session like log-off, disconnect and send message to the user.

 You can also see, how many users are connected to which session host.

 Azure Lighthouse experience

-Login to MSP tenant and navigate to the WVD workspace, and you will see all the WVD deployments from all of your customers.
-In the below image, you can see 41 subscriptions form different customers.
+Login to the MSP tenant and navigate to the WVD workspace, and you will see all the WVD deployments from all of your customers.
+In the below image, you can see 41 subscriptions from different customers.
 You can manage them without going to each customer tenant individually.

-You can send logs to the Log Analytics of session host, application group, and workspace.
+You can send logs to the Log Analytics of the session host, application group, and workspace.

-Once the log has collected, you can query it as per your need.
-There are some starter queries available at Microsoft documentation.
+Once the log has been collected, you can query it as per your need.
+There are some starter queries available in Microsoft documentation.

 Query 1: To find the occurrence of an error across all users.